 - The laboratory must demonstrate its competence.
 This is achieved by one of the following approaches: - An accreditation in accordance with EN ISO/IEC 17025, where the analysis method required is within the accreditation scope; or - Demonstrating that the criteria listed in Article 34(3) are satisfied.
 This is considered reasonably equivalent to the requirements of EN ISO/IEC 17025.
-Note that this approach is allowed only where use of an accredited laboratory is shown to be technically not feasible or involving unreasonable costs. - The way samples are taken from the material or fuel to be analysed is considered crucial for receiving representative results.
-Therefore the MRR puts considerably more emphasis on this topic than the MRG 2007.
-Operators have to develop sampling plans in the form of written procedures (see Chapter 3) and get them approved by the competent authority.
-Note that this applies also where the operator does not carry out the sampling himself, but treats it as an outsourced process. - Analytical methods usually have to follow international or national standards6.
+Note that this approach is allowed only where use of an accredited laboratory is shown to be technically not feasible or involving unreasonable costs. - The way samples are taken from the material or fuel to be analysed is considered crucial for receiving representative results.6 Therefore, operators have to develop sampling plans in the form of written procedures (see Chapter 3) and get them approved by the competent authority.
+Note that this applies also where the operator does not carry out the sampling himself, but treats it as an outsourced process. - Analytical methods usually have to follow international or national standards7.

 Note that the above is usually related to the highest tiers for calculation factors.
-Therefore, these more demanding requirements are more rarely applicable to smaller installations.
+Therefore, these rather demanding requirements are rarely applicable to smaller installations.
 In particular operators of installations with low emissions may use "any laboratory that is technically competent and able to generate technically valid results using the relevant analytical procedures, and that provides evidence for quality assurance measures as referred to in Article 34(3)".
-In fact, the minimum requirements would be that the laboratory demonstrates that it is technically competent and "capable of managing its personnel, procedures, documents and tasks in a reliable manner", and that it demonstrates quality assurance measures and corrective actions, if needed, for calibration and test results.
-However, it is in the operator's interest to receive reliable results from the laboratory.
-Therefore operators should strive to comply with the requirements of Article 34 to the highest degree feasible.
+In fact, the minimum requirements would be that the laboratory demonstrates that it is technically competent and "capable of managing its personnel, procedures, documents and tasks in a reliable manner", and that it demonstrates quality assurance measures and corrective actions, if needed, for calibration and